 per·i·pa·tet·ic [adjective]: “traveling from place to place, especially working or based in various places for relatively short periods.” [noun]: a person who travels from place to place.

 Even with all the reactions I got, it all sounded GLORIOUS to me!
 Being a Taurus, I stuck to my grounds, this is just what I wanted to do.
-I left it very simple as this was a calling I felt.
-And if it didn’t work out, I could always move back to San Francisco, right?
+If it didn’t work out, I could always move back to San Francisco (which I eventually did do)!
 Given the remote role I was offered I thought it would be a shame to not take advantage.
-After all, I love to travel and since I’m young and single, why not do it now.

 I could have stayed in any one of the cities I moved to but part of the glory of moving around for me is to maximize my time as a virtual employee and gain as many experiences possible.
 This way, I can understand what area is the most fitting for me where I could perhaps see myself “settling down” and also understand what life could be like in these areas.
 Thus far, I’ve noticed the most important things are the people you surround yourself with [follow the happy people!] and then the geography surrounding you will in one way or another dictate how you lead your life – whether it be active, mellow, adventurous, social, etc. Each city and region offers so much, and as you have read in my Pros and Cons lists, your favorite area can say a lot about what you value in a lifestyle, the people you surround yourself with and who you want to be.

 Another amazing aspect of being a peripatetic is purposely taking full advantage of your time in every place you live.
 For instance, it wasn’t till the end of my tenure living in San Francisco where all of a sudden I realized, “SHIT!
 I’ve lived here for 7 years and I’ve never been on a hike in Muir Woods?”
 I quickly remedied that but there was a laundry list of things I never did as I was stuck in my typical routine.
 Did I just need a wake up call to snap out of my rituals?
 Potentially!
 But being somewhere only temporarily almost forces you to focus time on experiencing more of the world around you.
-Since I live in each place for <6 months each, it allows me to live life to the fullest every weekend filling them with novelty experiences.
+Living in each place for <6 months each allowed space to live life to the fullest every weekend filling them with novelty experiences.

 I leave you with this quote, that certainly encourages me to keep going.
 There is so much I want to see and do.
 I know that I won’t be able to fit it all in one lifetime but since it’s the only one I have, I’m not going to let it go to waste!
 Onward I go #YOLO